Musicians who oppose Donald Trump's use of their music

-A major aspect of Donald Trump's presidential election campaigns, in his 2016, 2020, and 2024 campaigns, was unauthorized use of music at his prominent and frequent political rallies.
+A major aspect of Donald Trump's presidential election campaigns in 2016, 2020, and 2024 was unauthorized use of music at his prominent and frequent political rallies.
 Below are musicians who have voiced opposition to their music being used by Trump at his rallies, or for other political purposes, and the actions they took in response to their music's use.

 Separately to the individual cases below, a group of artists including Mick Jagger, Lorde, Sia, Blondie, Sheryl Crow, Green Day, Lionel Richie, Elvis Costello, Keith Richards, Steven Tyler and Rosanne Cash in collaboration with the Artist Rights Alliance, have signed a letter demanding that politicians seek permission before playing their music at campaign rallies and public events.
-Trump's use of music without permission has become the subject of satire, with The Onion claiming that the estate of Irving Berlin was suing Trump for his glockenspiel rendition of "God Bless America", and that the Francis Scott Key estate had sent Trump a cease and desist letter demanding he stop playing "The Star-Spangled Banner" at his rallies.
+Trump's use of music without permission has become the subject of satire, with The Onion humorously claiming that the estate of Irving Berlin was suing Trump for his glockenspiel rendition of "God Bless America", and that the Francis Scott Key estate had sent Trump a cease and desist letter demanding he stop playing "The Star-Spangled Banner" at his rallies.

 Venues and political campaigns can buy rights to play songs through licensing packages offered by performing rights organizations such as BMI and ASCAP.
 BMI and ASCAP allow artists to remove a song from a campaign's Political Entities License.
 After BMI or ASCAP notifies the campaign of the song's removal, the campaign must stop using the song or risk legal action for copyright infringement.
 A political campaign that uses a licensed song without the artist's permission may also risk legal action on grounds of trademark infringement, false advertising, or right of publicity.

 ABBA

-ABBA demanded that Trump stop using their music after a campaign event in St. Cloud, MN, on August 27, 2024.
-ABBA stated: "[W]e have discovered that videos have been released where Abba’s music/videos has been used at Trump events, and we have therefore requested that such use be immediately taken down and removed," adding that "no permission or licence has been given to Trump."
+At a campaign event in St. Cloud, MN, on August 27, 2024, the Trump campaign played the ABBA songs "Money, Money, Money", "The Winner Takes It All", and "Dancing Queen".
+After the event, ABBA demanded for the campaign to stop using their music, stating: "[W]e have discovered that videos have been released where Abba's music/videos has been used at Trump events, and we have therefore requested that such use be immediately taken down and removed," adding that "no permission or license has been given to Trump."